Cage diving with great white sharks in June 2018

 The predatory behaviour has been variable and we have seen events on some of our morning trips and even a couple on some afternoon trips.
 Last month I reported the exciting news that the famous Shark Week Great white shark, Colossus was seen hunting at Seal Island, and about 3 weeks later we saw him make another successful kill on a Cape fur seal in Sector 4 of Seal Island.
 He is not a shark that comes to the boat but his very distinctive dorsal fin automatically confirms that it is indeed him!

 One of the things I find absolutely fascinating about Seal Island is how intricately linked and finely balanced everything is.
-A one seemingly insignificant small change can most definitely have a big impact on the bigger picture.
+One seemingly insignificant small change can most definitely have a big impact on the bigger picture.

 The seal movement is something we are keeping a keen eye on and we will continue to monitor and record these observations in our data.